Thrisha200578/Supplier-risk-management-/README.md

 SupplyChain AI — Dropshipper Interface

 Overview

-SupplyChain AI is a front-end prototype designed to support dropshippers in discovering verified manufacturers, evaluating supplier reliability using AI-driven insights, managing orders, and providing feedback.
+Suppliers risk  management for dropshipping is a front-end prototype designed to support dropshippers in discovering verified manufacturers, evaluating supplier reliability using AI-driven insights, managing orders, and providing feedback.
 The system demonstrates an integrated workflow covering supplier search, risk analysis, order tracking, and review submission.

 This project is implemented as a client-side web interface using HTML, CSS, and JavaScript.